-The Shire pf a disclosure must not identify or tend to identify the identity of the discloser or a person who they think might be the discloser, as they also have rights to confidentiality under the PID Act.
-It is an offence under (s.16) to identify any person who has made a disclosure under the PID Act.
+The subject of a disclosure must not identify or tend to identify the identity of the discloser or a person who they think might be the discloser, as they also have rights to confidentiality under the PID Act.
+It is an offence under s.
+16 to identify or tend to identify any person who has made a disclosure under the PID Act.

-Also, a person must not engage in reprisal action, threaten anyone with reprisal action or have someone else conduct this action because someone has made, or intends to make, a disclosure.
-It is still an offence to conduct this action against any person that is believed to have made the disclosure even if they were not the individual who made the disclosure.
-This is an offence under (s.14(1)) of the PID Act.
+Also a person must not engage in reprisal action, threaten anyone with reprisal action or have someone else conduct this action because someone has made, or intends to make, a disclosure.
+It is still an offence to conduct this action against any person that is believed to have made the disclosure even if they were not the individual who actually made the disclosure.
+This is an offence under s.
+14(1) of the PID Act.

-7.9 Acting
+7.9 Taking action

-The PID Officer will act where they form the opinion that a person may be, may have been or may in the future be involved in conduct which may be the subject of a public interest disclosure.
+The PID Officer will take action where they form the opinion that a person may be, may have been or may in the future be involved in conduct which may be the subject of a public interest disclosure.
 Usually, the PID Officer will form this opinion at the conclusion of an investigation, although there may be instances where they need to take immediate action and the PID Act enables them to do this.

-The PID Officer may act under (s.9) and this includes, but is not limited to:
+The PID Officer may take action under s.
+9 and this includes, but is not limited to:

-- Preventing the matter disclosed from continuing or occurring. - Referring the matter to the Western Australian Police or other appropriate body; or - Cause disciplinary action to be taken against the person responsible for the matter.
+- preventing the matter disclosed from continuing or occurring; - referring the matter to the Western Australia Police or other appropriate body; or - cause disciplinary action to be taken against a person responsible for the matter.

-Part 4 of the Assessment and Case management Form for a public Interest Disclosure (Attachment 5) encapsulates the assessment applicable in determining a course of action.
+Part 4 of the Assessment and Case Management Form for a Public Interest Disclosure (Attachment 5) encapsulates the assessment applicable in determining a course of action.
 The options above are not mutually exclusive.
 The PID Officer may take more than one action depending on the circumstances.
-For example, the PID Officer may refer the matter to the Western Australian Police as well as invoke the Shire's internal disciplinary procedures that may result in the termination of an employee.
+For example, the PID Officer may refer the matter to the Western Australia Police as well as invoke the Shire's internal disciplinary procedures that may result in the termination of an employee.

-In acting the PID Officer and/or the Shire is limited by the powers and functions derived from the operating legislation.
-The PID Act does not provide for any additional powers to act.
-The Shire will be guided by what is necessary reasonable in the circumstances.
+In taking action the PID Officer and/or the Shire is limited by the powers and functions derived from the operating legislation.
+The PID Act does not provide for any additional powers to take action.
+The Shire will be guided by what is necessary and reasonable in the circumstances.

-Before taking any action, the Shire will give the person against whom the action is to be taken (the subject of the disclosure) an opportunity to respond, either verbally or in writing, to ensure procedural fairness.
+Before taking any action the Shire will give the person against whom the action is to be taken (the subject of the disclosure) an opportunity to respond, either verbally or in writing, to ensure procedural fairness.

-7.9.1 Confidentiality and record keeping when acting.
+7.9.1 Confidentiality and record keeping when taking action

-The Shire will maintain confidentiality in accordance with the PID Act when acting.
+The Shire will maintain confidentiality in accordance with the PID Act when taking action.

-The PID Officer will keep appropriate records of any action taken, as well as recording a summary of this action in the public interest disclosure register.
+The PID Officer will keep appropriate records about any action taken, as well as recording a summary of this action in the public interest disclosure register.

-8. After the public interest disclosure process has been finalised.
+8. After the public interest disclosure process has been finalised